derKuba/derkuba-11nty-blog/content/posts/en/0325/bundling-hell.md

 alternate_url: "/posts/0325/bundling-hell"
 ---

-Some time ago, we replaced our old AngularJS frontend at [TopicPro](https://www.mountbarley.de/) with a more modern tech stack.
+Some time ago, we replaced our old AngularJS frontend at [TOPIC PRO](https://www.mountbarley.de/) with a more modern tech stack.
 We decided on Solid.js, a framework I particularly appreciate because, unlike Angular, it doesn't dictate which tools I have to use.
 Solid.js gives me the freedom to pick exactly the tools I need.

 About a year ago, I was very enthusiastic about Parcel.
 Every article praised its simplicity and quick setup without extensive configuration.
 I found it especially charming that Parcel essentially lets the index.html handle everything.
 Simply linking my script module and SCSS files was enough to get everything running right away.
 Initially, this seemed like the perfect fit for our project.